elastic/testing-genai-applications/07-eval/README.md

-# Evaluate your application using an LLM
+# Unit test driven evaluation of LLMs

-This exercise teaches you to evaluate LLM responses for correctness and factuality via a unit test runner.
-You'll evaluate an `OpenAIClient.chat()` response using the [Phoenix Evals][phoenix-evals] library.
+This exercise teaches you to evaluate LLM responses in unit tests, using the [Phoenix Evals][phoenix-evals] library in Pytest.

+We'll use two evaluation methods:
+ * **Generic** or foundation: This leverages off-the-shelf evaluators like Hallucination and Q/A.
+ * **Application-specific**: This implies a bespoke evaluator, written to cover common errors in your application.

+By showing both, you can see how to approach LLM quality from either or both angles.
+Doing this in pytest ensures you have rapid feedback close to the code using the LLM.

 ```mermaid
 sequenceDiagram